PAUL VANOUSE, a magician playing tricks with DNA

 Vanouse’s interdisciplinary and DYI approach (perfectly exemplified in Deep Woods PCR), explores emerging media forms, in which the pieces are not concerned with the representation and/or presentation of an aesthetic object rather in the tension created between the viewer and the viewed: the medium becomes the message (2).

-His recents projects take advantage of molecular biology techniques, like DNA electrophoresis, to challenge the current genomic-hype or even the genomic dictatorship.
+His recent projects take advantage of molecular biology techniques, like DNA electrophoresis, to challenge the current genomic-hype or even the genomic dictatorship.
 The image of the DNA fingerprint (an individual specific DNA band pattern) as the ultimate truth is put under scrutiny with extremely aesthetically appealing pieces like Relative Velocity Inscription Device, Latent Figure Protocol, Ocular Revision or Suspect Inversion Centre.
 The meta-implications of such an authoritative figure (like race, gender, culpability) are confronted by means of altering their representation and bringing them into abstract frameworks.
-In his new and ongoing project, Labor, the artist shifts from DNA to bacteria as his medium but he keeps addressing strongly socio-politics influenced topics, as labor exploitation.
+In his new and ongoing project, Labor, the artist shifts from DNA to bacteria as his medium but he keeps addressing strongly socio-politics influenced topics, as labour exploitation.

-References: (1) Minimal Ethics for the Anthropocene, Joanna Zylinska 2014); (2) A conversation with Jens hauser, Digicult
+References: (1) Minimal Ethics for the Anthropocene, Joanna Zylinska 2014); (2) A conversation with Jens Hauser, Digicult